 - tag appropriate products in these posts,

-- sort all the UGC posts by performance to showcase content which has the highest potential,
+- sort all the UGC posts by performance to showcase content that has the highest potential,

 - make sure that re-using the UGC is done 100% legally.